-When to Use a Decoction
+When to Use a Herbal Decoction

-In general, people only use decoctions in certain circumstances.
-Decoctions tend to be rather bitter and unpleasant because of the large quantity of herbal material contained within them.
-If you are trying to consume a large quantity of herbs quickly, a decoction is the best way to do it.
+In general, people only use botanical decoctions in certain circumstances.
+Herbal decoctions tend to be rather bitter and unpleasant because of the large quantity of herbal material contained within them.
+If you are trying to consume a large quantity of herbs quickly, a herbal decoction is the best way to do it.
 "In Chinese clinical reports, decoctions may be described for treatment of chronic ailments that require a long term of therapy.
 These are usually used for courses of therapy lasting about one month, to be repeated as needed, typically for up to two or three months" (Institute for Traditional Medicine, 2015).

-How to Make a Decoction
+How to Make a Herbal Decoction

 Step 1: Gather water and herbal ingredients.